Agent-Hellboy/pylibfinder/README.rst

 .. code:: py

-      The library provides an API to find where print is defined
+      The library provides an API to find where function like print is defined
       >>> spotter.get_module('print')
       Keyword: print
       Module: builtins, Function: print